xaravind/Documentation/SonarQube.md

 - 🏗️ **Build Server**: for compiling code and running SonarQube analysis
 - 🧠 **SonarQube Server**: for hosting SonarQube and viewing results

-Test static analysis using SonarQube for a Java (Maven-based) project.
+Test static analysis using SonarQube for Java, JavaScript, and Python projects.

 ---